Robust Classification of Graph-Based Data: Experiments

 The results are included in \ref{FigRobust}, where the solid lines represent the average accuracy, and the striped regions the areas between the minimum and maximum accuracies.
-In the case of the low inter-cluster connectivity dataset (left column of \ref{FigRobust}), \srob{} is able to perfectly classify all the points independently of the noise level.
+In the case of the low inter-cluster connectivity dataset (left column of \ref{FigRobust}), \srob{} is able to almost perfectly classify all the points independently of the noise level (hence the striped region only appears when the number of labels is small and the noise is maximum).
 Moreover, \srobf{} is almost as good as \srob{}, and only slightly worse when the noise is the highest and the number of labels is small.
 These two models outperform \sbel{}, and also \sreg{}, which is clearly the worse of the four approaches.
 Regarding the high inter-cluster connectivity dataset (right column of \ref{FigRobust}), for this more difficult problem \srob{} still gets a perfect classification except when the noise level is very high, where the accuracy drops a little when the number of labels is small. \sbel{} is again worse than \srob{}, and the difference is more noticeable when the noise increases.
 On the other side, the heuristic \srobf{} is in this case worse than \sbel{} (the selection of $\gamma$ is clearly not optimal) but it still outperforms \sreg{}.